1. Home

 Do I need annual travel insurance if I have an EHIC or a GHIC?

 The European Health Insurance Card (EHIC), and its replacement the Global Health Insurance Card (GHIC), aren't a substitute for travel insurance.
-They provide you with access to state-level healthcare in the EU and Switzerland at the same cost of someone living there.
+They provide you with access to state-level healthcare in certain European countries at the same cost of someone living there.
 This means if you're travelling to a country where citizens pay for healthcare, you're also expected to pay.
-Travel insurance can cover these costs.
+Travel insurance can help cover these costs.

 It's important to have a valid EHIC or GHIC though.
 Many providers require them to be used alongside travel insurance when receiving emergency medical treatment.